 The ability to produce speech sounds, known as phonetic development, also occurs over time.
 Some speech sounds, such as v, r and th are not expected to be pronounced correctly until a child is 5, 6 or even 8 years old.
 See this Phonetic Development chart.

-For more information about these services, check out the Special Needs section of our Town Resources page.
+For more information about these services, check out the Special Needs section of our Resource Directory.

 The ECCS hosted a workshop on 4/2/2019 titled “Early Language Development & Language Expansion in Preschoolers” with speaker Meredith Bandish, MA/CCC-SLP.